 Here is a view of the so-called MOMU LAB – an interactive laboratory for curious museum visitors .
 The photo is taken by the photo / media department at Moesgaard Museum

 In the spring of 2014, my good friend Peter Fjordbak Sørensen and I developed two interactive sound installations for the exhibition Aarhus Rocks! in Den Gamle By in Aarhus .
+The exhibition is about pop and rock music in Aarhus in the period 1960-2014 .

 One installation was a “recording studio” set up like the legendary Feedback studio where you could record a song and have it sent by mail .
+The other installation was a kind of jukebox where you could listen to Aarhusian music from different decades.

 Peter and I developed installations for the company Danish Sound Design, who had the contract with Den Gamle By.